appveyor/website/src/docs/installed-software.md

 * Internet Information Services (IIS) 8.5
 * MSMQ

   Note that all MS SQL servers are stopped by default and set to use the same default port.
 Therefore please start and stop them sequentially to avoid port conflicts.
+To allow all SQL Server instances to be started simultaneously, please run [this script](https://gist.github.com/FeodorFitsner/a7eba7f44f9becacd3abddca27974e93) at `init` stage.

 ## Miscellaneous